-Assert employs five part-time staff and two full-time.
-The roles of the workers are:
+Assert employs six part-time staff and two full-time.
+The roles of our staff are:

 Autism Support Adviser

 Maria Riaza Fernández

 Hello!
 I am María and I am delighted to be joining Assert.
 I arrived in the UK from Spain, with the intention to spend 1 year learning English after I finished my degree, I loved Brighton so much that … Here I am 9 years later!

 I have a degree in psychology and a master’s degree in education.
 During my years in UK, I have worked in different primary schools both teaching and as a playworker and more recently, in a mental health hospital supporting people.